4honore/requirement-analysis/README.md

 Guides Design and Development: Well-defined requirements serve as a blueprint for system design, coding, and testing.
 They help developers understand what functionalities and constraints must be implemented.

 Supports Testing and Validation: Requirements are the basis for creating test cases, which are used to verify that the system meets user expectations and works as intended.

+Why is Requirement Analysis Important?
+Requirement Analysis is a foundational step in the Software Development Life Cycle (SDLC) that directly impacts the success of a software project.
+Its importance lies in ensuring that the final product meets user needs and expectations while avoiding costly errors.
+Below are three key reasons why Requirement Analysis is critical:

+1. Prevents Miscommunication and Misunderstanding
+By clearly identifying and documenting user needs, requirement analysis ensures all stakeholders—including clients, developers, and designers—share the same understanding of what the system should do.
+This alignment helps avoid confusion and mistakes during development.

+2. Saves Time and Resources
+Investing time in accurate requirement analysis reduces the need for rework later.
+Clarifying expectations early helps detect feasibility issues and potential problems before they become expensive to fix during coding or testing.

+3. Improves Project Planning and Management Requirement analysis provides a detailed roadmap for developers and project managers.
+With well-defined requirements, it becomes easier to estimate timelines, allocate resources, and manage risks, leading to a more predictable and efficient development process.